Skip to Main Content

 Polarization

 Unlike microscopy applications, light polarization in machine vision has been employed primarily to block specular glare reflections from surfaces that would otherwise preclude a successful feature identification and inspection.
-Normally, 2 pieces of linear polarizing film, applied in pairs with one placed between the light and object (polarizer) and the other is placed between the object and camera (analyzer – Fig. 49).
-It is common for the polarizer to be affixed to the source light and the analyzer to be mounted in a filter ring and affixed to the lens via screw threads or a slip fit mechanism if no threads are present, allowing the analyzer to be freely rotated.
+Normally, two pieces of linear polarizing film, applied in pairs with one placed between the light and object (polarizer) and the other placed between the object and camera (analyzer – Fig. 58a).
+It is common for the polarizer to be affixed to the source light and the analyzer to be mounted in a filter ring and affixed to the camera lens via screw threads or a slip fit mechanism if no threads are present, allowing the analyzer to be freely rotated.

 In the following graphics, for clarity of demonstration, we illustrate only 2 perpendicular oscillating light waves to demonstrate how they respond to polarization.